ADD CONDITION

 Drug Overview

-Meijer Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
-These drops combine the soothing flavors of honey and lemon to help provide comfort when you're feeling under the weather.
+Meijer Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+The honey and lemon flavor not only makes them pleasant to take but also helps provide comfort when you're feeling under the weather.

-If you're experiencing a cough or a scratchy throat, these cough drops can be a helpful option to ease your symptoms and make you feel a bit better.
+These cough drops can be a helpful option for easing your symptoms and making you feel a bit better during cold season or whenever you experience throat discomfort.

 Uses